Robert Herbert: Queensland colony

 When Queensland was formed into a separate colony, Sir George Bowen was appointed the first governor.
 He arrived at Brisbane on 10 December 1859 and brought Herbert with him as his private secretary.
 On the day of the governor's arrival, Herbert was gazetted as colonial secretary, with Ratcliffe Pring as attorney-general.
 These with the governor formed an executive council to which additions were made afterwards.
 At the election held early in 1860, Herbert was returned unopposed for one of the Leichhardt seats in the Legislative Assembly of Queensland, and became the first Premier of Queensland.
 He showed himself to be a good leader and held office from December 1859 to February 1866.

 During his time as Premier, four land acts were passed, and the education question was also the subject of early measures.
 The governor, in writing to the secretary of state, stated that the Queensland parliament "had passed a greater number of really useful measures than any other parliament in any of the Australian colonies".
 Certainly, the first Queensland government was in marked contrast to those of the other colonies, each of which averaged half a dozen ministries in the same period.
 However, Herbert fell into some disfavour when financial difficulties arose.
-He resigned in February 1866 and was succeeded by Arthur Macalister who served premier until 20 July 1866.
-Herbert was anxious to return to England on account of private business but, at the request of the governor, formed a ministry which lasted less than three weeks and was merged in the second Macalister ministry.
+He resigned in February 1866 and was succeeded by Arthur Macalister who served as premier until 20 July 1866.
+Herbert was anxious to return to England on account of private business but, at the request of the governor, formed a ministry which lasted less than three weeks and before being merged into the second Macalister ministry.
 Herbert then left for England, having gained the sort of experience which was to be very useful to him in later years.

 Career in England

 A few months after Herbert's arrival in England, he was appointed Assistant-Secretary to the Board of Trade.
 In 1870 was made Assistant Under-Secretary for the Colonies, while his relative, Henry Herbert, 4th Earl of Carnarvon, was the serving Secretary of State and, in 1871, became Permanent Under-Secretary of State for the Colonies.
 He held that position with great distinction for 21 years.
 In 1899/1900 he briefly took on the role as Acting Under-Secretary of State for the Colonies because of illness to Sir Edward Wingfield.
 His attitude was generally conciliatory and he was tactful in dealing with men who came in contact with him.

 In 1882, he was created K.C.B. and, in 1892, G.C.B.
 In the same year, he was appointed chancellor of the Order of St Michael and St George.
 He left the Colonial Office in 1892, but afterwards took up his duties again for a few months at the special request of Joseph Chamberlain.
-In 1893-6, he was agent-general for Tasmania, and did active work in connection with the formation of the British Empire League.
+In 1893–6, he was agent-general for Tasmania, and did active work in connection with the formation of the British Empire League.
 In December 1903, he was chairman of the tariff commission.